 - Federal, state, and local income taxes

-Employee withholding for Social Security and Medicare taxes
+- Employee portion of Social Security and Medicare taxes

 - Net pay

-A payroll register does not include information about employer taxes.
-However, some payroll registers might include this information anyway:
+Generally, a payroll register template does not include information about employer taxes.
+However, some payroll registers might include:

-- Employer contributions for Social Security and Medicare taxes
+- Employer portion of Social Security and Medicare taxes

 - Federal unemployment tax